Drafteame/sync-secrets-manager/README.md

           aws_region: <region>
           secret_name: <secret-name>
           json_file_path: path/to/json/secrets.json
+          create_secret: false # If true it will check if the secret exists or not to create it before execute sync (default false)
           dry_run: true # Default false
           show_values: false # If true secret values will be displayed on action logs (default false)
           exclude: '^_' # Regular expression that excludes the matching keys to be synced (default '^_')